Action-Packed Holiday | Rhodes to Rhodes Itinerary

 - Scuba diving

-Taste the local products, including tangerines and honey, pougia (cheesepie with honey), arantista (lentils cooked with shredded dough), goat stuffed with rice, and fresh fish.
+Taste local foods such as tangerines and honey.
+You may also want to try pougia (cheesepie with honey).
+Or arantista (lentils cooked with shredded dough), goat stuffed with rice, and fresh fish.

 - Wine tour